adas1gupta/Leetcode/Graphs/Course-Schedule-2/README.md

  - If you ever encounter a False from the dfs, return a False within the dfs and an empty array in the outer function.

+ - Okay, the way you actually do Topological Sorting is:
+   - build an adjacency list.
+   - create UNVISITED, VISITING, VISITED constants
+   - create a state array that's initialized to UNVISITED (state = [UNVISITED] * numCourses)
+   - proceed as normal

 ## Mistakes:
  - If you try to not use a visited set, you end up checking if adjacency_list[course] == [].